krayzpipes/txt-ferret/README.md

     2019:05:20-22:19:09:-0400   - Matched regex, passed sanity: 1
     2019:05:20-22:19:09:-0400 Finished in 78 seconds (~1 minutes).
     ```
-    - Scan each field in a comma delimited file
+    - Scanning the file with a delimiter.
     ```bash
     # Break up each line of a CSV into columns by declaring a comma for a delimiter.
     # Scan each field in the row and return column numbers as well as line numbers.